Max Azria

-Max Azria (January 1, 1949 – May 6, 2019) was a Tunisian-Jewish-born American fashion designer who founded the contemporary women's clothing brand BCBG MAX AZRIA.
-Azria was also the designer, chairman and CEO of the BCBG Max Azria Group, a global fashion house that encompassed over 20 brands.
-Azria left BCBG in 2016.
+Max Azria (January 1, 1949 – May 6, 2019) was a French-American fashion designer who founded the contemporary women's clothing brand BCBG MAX AZRIA.
+He was also the designer, chairman, and CEO of the BCBG Max Azria Group, a global fashion house which encompassed over 20 brands.
+He left BCBG in 2016.
 BCBG Max Azria filed for bankruptcy in 2017 and was sold to Marquee Brands and Global Brands Group.

-Later Azria served as the CEO of ZappLight.
+Later Azria was the CEO of ZappLight.

 Early life and education

-Max Azria was born in Sfax, Tunisia as the youngest of six children to a Sephardic Jewish (Tunisian-Jewish) family.
-As a child, Azria was educated in southeastern France before his family relocated to Paris, France in 1963.
-His brother is Serge Azria, the founder of the women's clothing lines Joie, Current/Elliott and Equipment.
+Max Azria was born in Sfax, Tunisia, the youngest of six children to a family of Tunisian Jews.
+As a child, he was educated in southeastern France before his family immigrated to Paris in 1963.
+His brother is Serge Azria, the founder of the women's clothing lines Joie, Current/Elliott, and Equipment which is based in Los Angeles.